-- · have received a permit to settle in Poland; - have received a permit to stay in Poland under the status of a long-term resident of the European Union; - · have received a permit for a tolerated stay, - have a residency permit or refugee status granted by the Republic of Poland, or - enjoy temporary protection in Poland.
+- have received a permit to settle in Poland; - have a residence permission or the status of a refugee granted by the Republic of Poland, or - enjoy temporary protection on the territory of the Republic of Poland.

-Unless international agreements state otherwise, foreigners other than those indicated above have the right to establish and conduct business activities only in the form of:
+Unless international agreements state otherwise, foreign persons other than those indicated above have the right to establish and conduct business activities only in the form of:

-- a limited partnership; - a limited joint-stock partnership;
+- a limited partnership;

+- a limited joint-stock partnership;

-- · a limited liability company; - a joint-stock company.
+- a limited liability company;

+- a joint-stock company.